-It's not so unusual for Central to have an interest in fire fighting equipment.
-We started out in 1876 as a fire insurance company.
-In rural midwestern towns like Van Wert, buying fire insurance was a difficult and costly proposition.
-Building construction was primarily wood and there was little, if any, organized protection against fire.
+It's not so unusual for Central to have an interest in firefighting equipment.
+Central was first founded as a fire insurance company.
+In rural midwestern towns similar to Van Wert, buying fire insurance was a difficult and costly proposition.
+Construction materials were primarily wood and there was little, if any, organized protection against fire.
 The large, established eastern insurance companies were hesitant to provide insurance protection.
 The Van Wert County Mutual Fire Insurance Company was formed on April 5, 1876 to fill that need and was the start of what was to become today's Central Insurance Companies.

 Click to watch the January 15, 2015 episode of WBGU-TV's Scenic Stops which highlights Central's Fire Museum.For additional videos, please visit our Video Library

-The threat of a disastrous fire was always very real and the equipment used to fight fires primitive.
+The threat of a disastrous fire was always very real and the equipment used to fight fires was primitive.
 F. W. "Bill" Purmort, Jr., President of Central from 1964 to 1994, first took an interest in collecting fire equipment in 1969.
 Bill was particularly proud of Central's heritage with a deep respect for the past.
-He gradually built Central's museum into one of the finest privately owned collections in the U.S. The museum is a fitting tribute to Bill.
+He gradually built Central's museum in to one of the finest privately owned collections in the U.S. The museum is a fitting tribute to former President Bill.
 Our museum includes:

 The museum is open from 1:00 p.m. - 3:00 p.m. on the third Friday of each month or by appointment.
 Click here to schedule a tour.